guilhermebkel/Automatized-Bathroom/README.md

-# Automatized-Bathroom
+# Automatized Bathroom

-[Arduino] That's an script made in order to automatize a bathroom using a Arduino Nano.
+I've made this script in order to automatize the school bathrooms with a simple logic implemented by the help of a microcontroller (Arduino).